 When we started Workhorse most tattoo supply companies had the worst customer service.
 Yes it was kind of tongue in cheek clever leaving a message on an answering machine hoping you would receive a COD package within a week or so, but it was very unreliable and far from convenient.
 We set out to provide the same, if not better, customer care and support that you would receive from any reputable business.
 It really didn’t seem like much, but it changed everything, customers were thrilled and many companies followed suit for years to follow.
 We have always believed that if you are buying something from us, you deserve the highest degree of attention and care possible.
 Orders must ship quickly, emails must be replied to right away, and if there is ever any problem it is taken care of immediately.
 Above and beyond is the goal.
 Whether buying a $1000 machine or a $5 spring, you are equally important to us and will be given the proper attention in a timely fashion.
 We are eternally grateful for all of our customer's support over the years, because without you we would not be where we are today.

 For years we have produced and sourced as much as possible locally.
 On the machine side of things, the vast majority of what we make is made in house or down the street by one of our partners.
-The supply side this has been much more challenging, but we have done what we can and continue to seek out better ways to produce all our products.
+On the shop supply side this has been much more challenging, but we have done what we can and continue to seek out better ways to produce all our products.
 It is imperative that eco tattooing becomes the norm and that single use plastic becomes a thing of the past.
 This has been on our hearts for quite a while now, but we have not had good options until recently to start feasibly replacing the plastic disposable items in our lineup with compostable and/or biodegradable alternatives.
 We are now actively and aggressively working to remove all plastic products from our lineup to help do our part to bring about more sustainable tattooing.
 We are thrilled with our partnership with Good Judy…their products are great and they are very knowledgeable regarding bioplastics, compostability, and the proper certifications that go along with doing it right.
 We are also working to reduce our packaging and the impact of shipping supplies all over the world.
 Please keep an eye out as we continue to release more eco tattooing options over the next couple years.

 We believe we can use our platform to act as leaders to help bring greater equity to tattooing, working as an example to create a more inclusive environment for tattoo artists and their clients.
 Our goal is to help educate the builders we represent, while also creating expanded core values as a company that extend beyond quality and customer service.
 We are working on tangible/actionable plans to engage the world and live out some of these values.
 We have been in talks with various experts and consultants, but do not want this to just be some basic HR/PR policy coupled with some fine crafted words.
 We want it to be real and effective.
 While we are not completely certain what this looks like, we have been educating ourselves and others so we may continue this ongoing dialogue to bring change.